Jamui district: Demographics

-At the time of the 2011 Census of India, 73.37% of the population in the district spoke Hindi, 6.81% Urdu, 5.94% Khortha, 3.66% Santali and 3.06% Magahi as their first language.
-7.02% of the population spoke languages recorded as 'Others' under Hindi under Hindi on the census.
+At the time of the 2011 Census of India, 73.37% of Jamui spoke Hindi, 6.81% Urdu and 5.94% Khortha as their first language, 3.66% of the population speak Santali and 3.06% of the population speak Magahi and 0.14% speak other languages.
+7.02% of the population spoke languages recorded as 'Others' under Hindi on the census.

 Transport

 Jamui Railway Station, station code JMU, is one of the major railway stations in Danapur division of East Central Railway.
 Jamui is connected to metropolitan areas of India, by the Delhi-Kolkata Main Line via Mugalsarai-Patna route which runs along the historic Grand Trunk road.

 Jamui Station serves the headquarters of Jamui district in the Indian state of Bihar.
 Railways and roads are the main means of transport in the region.
 The Jamui railway station is in Howrah-Patna-Mughalsarai main line.
 Most of the Patna, Barauni bound express trains coming from Howrah, Sealdah, Ranchi, Tatanagar stop here.